Lionta/Project-1/README.md

 ![image](https://user-images.githubusercontent.com/119831680/217729856-39dc72c1-241a-42e1-959f-bd72120f1788.png)

-The inflation rate in the US from 1954 - 2022 (shown above) has certianly flucuated with its peak in the 1980s.
+The inflation rate in the US from 1954 - 2022 (shown above) has certianly fluctuated with its peak in the 1980s.

 ![image](https://user-images.githubusercontent.com/119831680/217730294-12943a91-8b7c-4a66-9063-75216189205c.png)

 The above graph shows that the interest rate follows inflation.
-This make sense since the main tool the FED uses to slow inflation is raisingthe intrest rate
+This make sense considering the main tool the FED uses to slow inflation is raising the interest rate.

 ![image](https://user-images.githubusercontent.com/119831680/217731389-b5ed7629-f754-47b0-8021-0a0471e741a0.png)

 The r-value is 0.710.
 The represents a strong correlation between inflation and interest rate.
-This strong correlation indicates that raising the interest rate by the fed is a working solution to combat rising inflation
+This strong correlation indicates that raising the interest rate by the fed is a working solution to combat rising inflation.

 # Interest Rate vs Unemployment Rate